chiendo97/teleseerr/README.md

     Replace the placeholder values with your actual credentials and URLs. **Do not commit this file to version control if it contains sensitive information.** Add `.env` to your `.gitignore` file.

 2.  **Create a `docker-compose.yml` file:**
-    Create a file named `docker-compose.yml` in the project root directory with the following content (or adapt your existing one):
+    Create a file named `docker-compose.yml` in the project root directory with the following content (or adapt existing one):
     ```yaml
     # docker-compose.yml
     services: